Porcelain Dental Veneers

 The results of porcelain veneers will be exclusively tied to the individual needs of the patient and what goals that patient set out to accomplish.
 Generally speaking, patients seeking to address gapped teeth, chipped teeth, misaligned teeth, stained teeth, deteriorated teeth, or uneven and misshapen teeth can expect those issues within their smile to be resolved.
 Results from porcelain veneers typically last for many decades if the patient provides optimal care to their new smile.
 Maintaining proper check-ups with their dentist and keeping a strict oral hygiene routine can effectively prolong the life of porcelain veneers.

-The only downside of porcelain veneers, if there are any, is that the treatment cannot be reversed.
+It is important to note that a porcelain veneers treatment cannot be reversed.
 In order for veneers to work and fit into a patient’s mouth, a tiny portion of tooth enamel is eliminated.
 Therefore, if the veneers are removed later on, the missing enamel would be evident.
 However, veneers can be replaced if there is a complication.
 Your dentist can detail the disadvantages and advantages of veneers at your initial consultation.

 Why Choose True Dentistry for Porcelain Veneers?